Giving Voice UTM

 Zaiyuan hu

-Zaiyuan Hu (she/her) is a second-year a second-year Ph.D. student in the Chung Lab.
-She is interested in studying how changes in racialized emerging adults' personality expression in daily life led to changes in their personality traits in the long term.
+Zaiyuan Hu (she/her) is a fourth-year Ph.D. student in the Chung Lab.
+She is interested in studying how changes in racialized emerging adults’ personality expression in daily life led to changes in their personality traits in the long term.
 She is passionate about examining her research questions using various quantitative and qualitative methodologies.
 During her free time, she enjoys exploring restaurants, bookstores, and vintage shops in Toronto and spending time with her cat.

 Principal Investigators